wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-introduction/includes/threat-information-sources.md

 ## Microsoft Defender for Cloud Apps

-Microsoft Defender for Cloud Apps provides you with visibility, control, and the analytics you need to identify and defeat security threats in Microsoft and third-party cloud services.
+Microsoft Defender for Cloud Apps provides you with visibility, control, and the analytics you need to identify and defeat security threats with Microsoft and third-party cloud services.

 With the integration of Defender for Cloud Apps with Microsoft 365 Defender, your security team can detect unusual behavior across cloud apps to identify compromised users or rogue applications, analyze high-risk usage, and automatically remediate to limit the risk to your organization.